Data and Systems Manager

 As a teenager Christian discovered the Rainbow Community Center (RCC) Youth Program, where he gained the strength and confidence to be himself.
 Christian always valued giving back to his community, so he became a volunteer at the RCC for over a year.
 While participating and volunteering at the RCC, Christian became passionate about LGBTQ+ sex education and HIV prevention.

-While at the RCC, Christian went on to work as an HIV Prevention Specialist and Youth Outreach Counselor.
-In addition, he now has the opportunity to coordinate the HIV prevention program at the RCC as the HIV Program Manager.
-As the HIV Program Manager, he focuses on group facilitation, HIV/STD testing, social media outreach, community events, and fundraising.
+While at the RCC, Christian went on to work as an HIV Prevention Specialist, Youth Outreach Counselor, and HIV Program Manager where he focused on group facilitation, HIV/STI testing, outreach, community events, and fundraising.
+Now he is growing and overseeing the Older Adults, HIV, and Volunteer Programs.

 Christian believes that the “personal is political” and has been involved in several non-profit organizations around the Bay Area that focus on helping LGBTQ+ and undocumented folks such as Si a la Vida in San Francisco and The Sanctuary in Berkeley.